cloudmesh-community/book/chapters/prg/python/cloudmesh/inventory.md

   FORMAT    The format of the output is either txt,
             yaml, dict, table [default: table].

-  OWNERS    a comma separated list of owners for this resource
+  OWNERS    a comma-separated list of owners for this resource

   LABEL     a unique label for this resource